burneyburney/burneyburney.github.io/README.md

     ~~7.  launch onto github pages~~ (did this first )
    _time check in( going on a walk) -> 8:52pm_

+    8. add a few more content and go home
-    8.  tell EVERYONE what you did... or you might as well have not done it at all.
+    9.  tell EVERYONE what you did... or you might as well have not done it at all.

 ended ->
 hosted on ->  burneyburney.github.io